 Sunday 18 Sydney illness proves to be measles.
 Better congregation than last Sunday.

-Monday 19 Papa came for his letters and found two from Mama awaiting him.
+Monday 19 Papa came for his letters and found two from Mamma awaiting him.
 Mrs. Hebden, Mrs. Sadleir, Mrs. Blythe and Miss Kate Hamilton called.
 Went with Hugh to Mr. Sheppard's lecture and much pleased with it.

 Wednesday 21 Went with H & A to the lecture in the evening.
 Mr. Hebden has selected the Lord's prayer as his subject for the course.
 Mrs. Hebden called upon Anne.
 Fine.